siraj3838/Inventory-Client/README.md

-● My Website Name: Inventory
+● My Website Name: MGI Inventory

 ● My Website Link: https://mgi-inventory-manage.web.app/

-1/ Our website is Item Library.
-You will find many entertainment Items on our web site.
-And if you want to Create, you must be a registered user.
+1/ In my project, if you create a new shop, then I have made functionality that allows you to go to your Dashboard.

-2/ We are giving you the facility, you can add your Items if you want.
-We have kept a nice option by clicking on add Item option, you can add Items every time.
-You can add the Item to any category if you want.
+2/ If you can create and add maximum 3 products in the first stage and use mongodb for storing your product data in database.

-3/ By clicking on our Item details you can read the Item and borrow the Item for yourself.
-And you can see that alone if you go to the Borrowed Items page.
-However, the condition is that you must fill a form and take the Item when you will return it.
+3/ We have created a functionality feature where you can edit and remove the products you have created.

-4/ By going to our All Items page you can see all our Items and there you can easily find the available Items.
-And if you are our logged in user then of course you can update many things in the Item.
-We have an update system on our website.
+4/ You can search your product by id and checkout.
+I have made the functionality to calculate the total amount of money you have profited and invested.

-5/ If you are a logged in user then you can give your feedback on our website, we have kept those features as well.
-You can also read Items on the website with dark/light theme on if you want.
-You will find history, drama, sci-fi, thriller etc Item category on our website.
+5/ I have created a dashboard sale summary for you where you can get all the information about the total income and the total amount sold.